 Combined research by the authors has produced the most comprehensive review of Chicago, Rock Island & Pacific's steam locomotive century.
 More than a roster, this is a class-by-class story of engines and facilities on a railroad that contributed generously to locomotive progress.
 From the early 4-4-0s to the modern 4-8-4s and the locomotives added to the roster by Rock Island's acquisitions of other railroads, this is a very good book at a great price.
-Includes over 100 large b&w photographs, rosters of each class, listing of facilities and diagrams.
+Includes over 100 large Black-and-White photographs, rosters of each class, listing of facilities and diagrams.

 The Rock Island Railroad: A Brief History, pp. 2-5;